daniellehopedev/learn-blockhain/democoin-blockchain-demo/README.md

 - check validity of a chain based on hash values and hash relationship to previous block
 - proof of work - controls spamming the creation of blocks
 - very simplified functionality of cryptocurrency (multiple transactions in a block and mining reward)
+- signing transactions with keys

-### Missing Features:
+### TODO:
-- peer to peer network to communicate with other miners
 - does not check if there are enough funds for a transaction
+- transactions are hanging in pendingTransactions until a mine or another transaction causes it to be picked up